clairebain3/social-media-api/README.md

 Installation: N/A

-Usage: Please visit this link to view a walkthrough of the project
+Usage: Please visit this link to view a walkthrough of the project: https://watch.screencastify.com/v/gHnz2m5iYJstbpxFFkYG

 Credits N/A